 About the surrender, Grover said, “We were so beat…we were beat down..and ah..we weren’t thinking about tomorrow.
 We were thinking about getting some rest, and getting well, and getting refueling in our tummies.”

-On April 9, 1942, Grover became a Prisoner of War when Bataan was surrendered.
+On April 9, 1942, Grover became a Prisoner of War when Bataan surrendered.
 The company remained in their encampment for three days before the Japanese arrived.
 During this time, they heard a rumor that had they held three more days they would have been reinforced.

 He recalled, “The surrender was supposed to take place at 7:00 O’Clock that morning, April 9, 1942.
 Instead, at 7:00 O’Clock, we had destroyed everything.. and ah..the Japs came in and got us on the 13th.
 We were at kilometer post 201..we were on the peninsula.
 We heard that morning that if we could hold out three or four more days, we would have had reinforcements in there.
 All guns were supposed to have destroy now..and less than 30 minutes, every guy had a gun that would shoot..and I know where I buried mine too and I can go right back to that same spot.
 Buried it in a gallon pocket of grease..wrapped it up real good.
 Well anyway..when we had a gun that would shoot at 10:00 O’Clock, and when the Japs came and got us, we had our 45s on our hips with one bullet in it, and we had that to use on ourselves.
 Just like Jack (Field Reed) said, we didn’t know if they were going to shoot us or what, we were going to beat them to the punch.”

 The members of the company lined up along the road that ran past their encampment.
 In front of them, they put their possessions.
-About that time, a Japanese officer and 300 Japanese troops came down the road.
+At about that time, a Japanese officer and 300 Japanese troops came down the road.
 The Japanese took what they wanted from the Americans.
 Grover and the other men climbed onto trucks and road down toward Mariveles.
 Outside the barrio, they were herded onto an airfield.
 They were left there for several hours.
 As they sat and watched, a line of Japanese soldiers began to form across from them.
 The POWs soon realized that the Japanese were forming a firing squad.
 Many believed it was the end of the line for them.
 As they prepared to die, a car pulled off and a Japanese officer ordered the soldiers not to harm the prisoners.
-As he pulled away in the car, they lowered their guns.
+As he pulled away in the car, the Japanese soldiers lowered their guns.

 Later in the day, Grover and the other men were marched to a field in Mariveles.
 They stayed there until they were ordered to move.
 As they moved north they had no idea they had started what they would later call “the march.”
 The guards were assigned a certain distance to march, so they hurried the POWs so that they would finish their assigned portion of the march.
 Men who were sick with dysentery, malaria, or simply weak from starvation had a hard time keeping up.
 If they fell to the ground they were shot or bayoneted.
 It took the members of HQ Company six days to complete the march.
 As they made their way north, the more bodies they saw along the road.